 Marketing has changed, and traditional thinking and roles within the marketing team have evolved into new structures.

-The once heavily weighted PR aspect of the marketing department has changed to include websites and search engine optimisation and social media.
-Most times these actions being unmeasurable and designed to lead sales in the direction of the company strategy.
-They create noise to the salespeople and are the precise point of disengagement between marketing and sales.
-Marketing did not understand the changing pressure on sales, and sales could not realise a tangible value of marketing.
+The once heavily weighted PR aspect of the marketing department has changed to include website search engine optimisation and social media.
+Most times, these actions are unmeasurable and designed to lead sales in the direction of the company strategy.
+They create noise for the salespeople and are the precise point of disengagement between marketing and sales.
+Marketing did not understand the changing pressure on sales, and sales could not realise the tangible value of marketing.

 With the new business requirement for marketing being capable of serving sales with the right combination of leads, company strategy is now also exposed to its merits and flaws.
-A poorly-developed strategy is revealed when leading the company in the wrong direction.
-At worst, providing the opportunity for the competitors to take market share.
+A poorly developed strategy is revealed when leading the company in the wrong direction.
+At worst, it provides the opportunity for the competitors to take market share.
 Strategies must now be sufficiently clear to create plans at a granular level in the sales department, what the right mix of customers is for the coming years ahead.
 Who will carry the business into the future?

 Aside from the functions of public relations, websites, and search engine optimisation, the marketing team must possess the following skills:

 - Market Segmentation: Mapping the different market segments and understanding their buying motivations.
 The broad-brush approach is no longer accepted in a customer-centric organisation.

 - Persona Mapping: Documenting accurate profiles of different buyer types or decision-makers to communicate ‘on message’ communications to them, creating a superior experience for buyers.

 - Content Marketing: Developing an extensive collection of marketing assets that are capable of delivering the right messages based on persona mapping.